 There are some things that will save you a lot of time and hustle on the road if your bike has it.
 It’s not a major deal breaker if the bike doesn’t come with these things, but always ask for it, or bargain the price.

-- Many sellers will usually give you a helmet with the bike, but it’s not important as they will probably give you a cap helmet that is maybe suitable for a bicycle.
-You need to invest in a proper full-face helmet!
+- Many sellers will usually give you a helmet with the bike, but the quality won't protect you at all.
+Invest in a proper full-face helmet!

-- Cell phone holder is a handy tool since you can put your phone with the map and navigate without reaching your pocket and stopping.
+- A cell phone holder comes handy since you can fix your phone and navigate without constant stopping.
 This is a major time saver!

 - Chain and a lock for the safety of your bike.
 This comes in handy when you’re doing day trips and you don’t park your bike in a safe place.
-In the big cities, thefts are not so common but are possible, so always secure your bike with the lock or park on the place where a security guard will watch your baby.
+In the big cities, thefts are common, so always secure your bike with the lock or park on the secured parking.

 These are just some of the things that will ease up things a bit when you're on the road!

 Maintenance Before and On the Road